sumanchapai/bean-docker/README.md

    which is needed for you to be able to push to github.
 1. Run `docker compose up` and you should have your beancount ready to use with git support at `localhost:8063` or whatever port you've defined in the environment file.

+### Environment Variables

+Check the [`.env.example`](.env.example) file which is supposed to provide enough documentation for the environment variables that you'll need to set.